You are here

 When will I find out if my piece has been accepted?

-Students will be notified of the jury's decision when they pick up their artwork.
-Information regarding next steps will be available during pick up.
+Students will be notified of the jury's decision and information regarding next steps on Friday, November 30.

 Do I have to pick up my work if it was accepted into the Auction?

-Yes, all work submitted for consideration must be picked up on November 30 between 3 PM and 5 PM.
-Artwork selected for the 2018 MassArt Auction will need to be ready to be installed, including framing, between March 11 - March 13, 2018.
-Artworks may be dropped off (in protective wrapping) on March 11 between 10 AM - 4 PM and on March 12 and 13 between 4 PM - 7 PM in the Bakalar and Paine Galleries.
+Yes, all work submitted for consideration must be picked up on November 29 between 3 PM and 5 PM.
+Artwork selected for the 30th Anniversary MassArt Auction will need to be ready to be installed, including framing, by April 4, 2019.
+Artworks may be dropped off (in protective wrapping), on March 31 between 10 AM - 4 PM and on April 2 and 4 between 4 PM - 7 PM in the Design and Media Center.

 Does artwork need to be framed for the jurying session?